yahoo/FmFM/README.md

-# FM^2: Field-matrixed Factorization Machines for CTR Prediction in Internet Advertising
+# FM^2: Field-matrixed Factorization Machines for Recommender Systems

 ## Table of Contents